Ralim/IronOS/README.md

 # TS100
 This is a complete open source re-write of the software for the ts100 soldering iron.
+This project is feature complete for use as a soldering iron, but is still open to ideas and suggestions.

-This was started to remove the need for USB for changing system settings.
+This project was started to remove the need for USB for changing system settings.

-The software has similar functionality to the original firmware.
+In the latest official firmware they have also added a settings menu system, so it is still worth comparing the two firmwares to select your preferred option.

 ## Features Working
 * Soldering / Temperature control
-* Full PID Iron Temp
+* Full PID iron temperature control
 * Adjusting temperature
 * Automatic sleep
 * Motion wake support
-* Basic settings menu
+* Settings menu
 * Input voltage UVLO measurement
 * Saving settings to flash for persistence
-* Improved GUI
+* Improved GUI Fonts
 * Use hardware I2C for communications
 * Can disable movement detection if desired
-## Features still to be implemented
-* Manual Temp Calibration

 # Upgrading your ts100 iron
-This is completely safe, if it goes wrong just put the .hex file from the official website onto the unit and your back to the old firmware :)
+This is completely safe, if it goes wrong just put the .hex file from the official website onto the unit and your back to the old firmware.
+Downloads for the hex files to flash are available on the [releases page.](https://github.com/Ralim/ts100/releases)

 1. Hold the button closest to the tip, and plug in the USB to the computer.
 2. The unit will appear as a USB drive.